 Shelving and Classification

-The U.S. government documents are arranged according to the Superintendent of Documents classification, designed by the Government Printing Office.
+The U.S. government documents are arranged according to the Superintendent of Documents classification, designed by the Government Publishing Office.
 Each number indicates the issuing agency, sub-agency or office, type of document, and the number representing an individual item.
 Because the system is based on the agencies of government, it is constantly changing as agencies are created or eliminated.
 When doing historical research, keep in mind that some current departments grew out of others and therefore older materials might be under a different number.
 The Department of Education is a good example of this.
 Until the late 1970’s, it was part of the Department of Health, Education, and Welfare and materials were classified under HE.
 Now, as it’s own department, all the Department of Education materials will start with ED.

 The European Union collection is shelved using Library of Congress call numbers.
 Nearly all the materials in this collection have been incorporated into the Circulating collection on the 4th and 5th floors.
 There are a few serial publications shelved on the 3rd floor, and some statistical compilations in the Reference Collection on the 1st floor.